djeada/Linux-Notes/notes/managing_users.md

 ### Partially granted sudo privileges

-/etc/sudoers is a special file that allows users to be granted sudo privileges solely for specific tools.
+`/etc/sudoers` is a special file that allows users to be granted sudo privileges solely for specific tools.

-If you wish to provide Adam the ability to reboot, run <i>visudo /etc/sudoers</i> and add the following lines at the bottom of the file:
+If you wish to provide Adam the ability to reboot, run `visudo /etc/sudoers` and add the following lines at the bottom of the file:

 ```bash
 # Allow user "adam" to run "sudo reboot"